DaveWilcock/php-strava-client/README.md

 * REDIRECT_URI
 * ACCESS SCOPE

-CLIENT_ID and CILENT_SECRET should be taken from the [My API Application](https://www.strava.com/settings/api) section of the site.
+CLIENT_ID and CLIENT_SECRET should be taken from the [My API Application](https://www.strava.com/settings/api) section of the site.
 Valid ACCESS_SCOPE values can be found in the [Strava API documentation](http://strava.github.io/api/v3/oauth/)

 Optionally, you can supply the following addition configuration options: